Sgalstyan06/learn-git/README.md

-git --grep <searching word> //will find commit where we added correspond searching word git --grep <'more than one word'> -P //this use for search more word git -G<searching text> -p /if we need to find changes git log --before '<indicate date>' /search by date
+git --grep <searching word> //will find commit where we added correspond searching word git --grep <'more than one word'> -P //this use for search more word git -G<searching text> -p /if we need to find changes git log --before '<indicate date>', --first-parent> /search by date

-git show , or <commit index> /see commit detail
+git show , or <commit index>,  /see commit detail